neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Eigenvector Centrality is an algorithm that measures the transitive influence or connectivity of nodes.

 .. py:function:: gds.eigenvector.write.estimate(G: Graph, **config: Any) -> "Series[Any]"

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.graph.sample.cnarw(graph_name: str, from_G: Graph, **config: Any)
+    -> Tuple[Graph, "Series[Any]"]

+    Constructs a random subgraph based on common-neighbour-aware random walks.

+.. py:function:: gds.graph.sample.cnarw.estimate(G: Graph, **config: Any) -> "Series[Any]"

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.graph.sample.rwr(graph_name: str, from_G: Graph, **config: Any)
+    -> Tuple[Graph, "Series[Any]"]

+    Constructs a random subgraph based on random walks with restarts.

+.. py:function:: gds.kcore.mutate(G: Graph, **config: Any) -> "Series[Any]"

+    Computes the k-core values in a network

+.. py:function:: gds.kcore.mutate.estimate(G: Graph, **config: Any) -> "Series[Any]"

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.kcore.stats(G: Graph, **config: Any) -> "Series[Any]"

+    Computes the k-core values in a network

+.. py:function:: gds.kcore.stats.estimate(G: Graph, **config: Any) -> "Series[Any]"

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.kcore.stream(G: Graph, **config: Any) -> "Series[Any]"

+    Computes the k-core values in a network

+.. py:function:: gds.kcore.stream.estimate(G: Graph, **config: Any) -> "Series[Any]"

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.kcore.write(G: Graph, **config: Any) -> "Series[Any]"

+    Computes the k-core values in a network

+.. py:function:: gds.kcore.write.estimate(G: Graph, **config: Any) -> "Series[Any]"

+    Returns an estimation of the memory consumption for that procedure.